User Defined Functions (UDFs)#

 >>> # New UDF that will have 8 concurrent running instances (will require 8 total GPUs)

-Replace initialization arguments for the Stateful UDF when calling __init__ at runtime on each instance of the UDF.
+Replace initialization arguments for a class UDF when calling __init__ at runtime on each instance of the UDF.

 >>> import daft